The Tramways of

 The origin of the car below is uncertain, but it may be one of the Italian trams shown above after "modernization".
 The side windows were rebuilt and the front windows enlarged.
 Location is Calle José Olaya in Chorrillos [see map].
 The rusty rails in the foreground once led to La Herradura beach [William Janssen]:

-A small Italian tram skirts the Pacific Ocean in San Miguel in 1965 [see map].
+Another Breda tram at the same location in 1965 [see map].
 The community across the water on the right is Chorrillos.
 Trams once tunneled under that mountain to reach La Herradura beach [see Part 2] [Foster M. Palmer]:

 In Callao, in the other direction down the coast, a Brill tram of 1930 turns east onto Av.
 Saenz Peña to begin its journey back to Lima [see map].
 The photograph was taken on 1 January 1957 [William Janssen]: